202 Dementia Care Specialist jobs in the United Kingdom

 full-time

-• Ensure compliance with all regulatory standards and CQC guidelines.
+• Ensure compliance with all relevant CQC regulations, legislation, and company policies and procedures.

 Qualifications:

-• Proven experience in developing and implementing care plans.
+• Proven experience in managing and developing a care team.

 This advertiser has chosen not to accept applicants from your region.